Variational Mixture of Graph Neural Experts for Alzheimer's Disease Recognition across Frequency Bands in EEG Brain Networks: Methods

-in which the prior distribution encodes the smoothness assumption of the graph structure, where if two nodes are strongly connected through in $\mathbf{A}^{(k)}$ should have similar latent representations in $\mathbf{Z}^{(k)}$, enabling the model to leverage EEG brain connectivity patterns specific to each frequency band.
+in which the prior distribution encodes the smoothness assumption of the graph structure, where two nodes strongly connected in $\mathbf{A}^{(k)}$ are encouraged to have similar latent representations in $\mathbf{Z}^{(k)}$, enabling the model to leverage EEG brain connectivity patterns specific to each frequency band.